 Team collaboration tools provide platform admins with advanced analytics that can be used to better understand the sentiment and engagement on the platform.
-By diving into this information, company leaders see what the top-performing posts are, who the the most active platform contributors are, and even understand the large communication trends within the organization.
+By diving into this information, company leaders can see what the top-performing posts are, who the the most active platform contributors are, and even gain insight into the larger communication trends and levels of employee engagement within the organization.

 Another useful way of tracking sentiment and engagement is simply to look at the likes and reactions that official posts are receiving.
 Are employees actively engaging, or are they largely ignoring messages from leadership?

 To get an even deeper level of understanding, organizational leaders can create a quick five-question survey and send it out via platform chat.
 So instead of guessing how employees feel about a subject, concrete answers can be delivered in an instant.

 Want more great information on remote work?
 Our entire webinar is available on demand.
 Simply click the button below.